-The wholesale model is another types of eCommerce business models that help businesses sell their products without the risks associated with inventory ownership.
+The wholesale model is another type of eCommerce business model that helps businesses sell their products without the risks associated with inventory ownership.
 The wholesale model is an interesting way that helps push prices lower than what you could find on your own without any competition from other stores nearby trying similar tactics as well.

 In general, Buying in bulk is less risky.
 There’s no chance of spending time and money designing a product that nobody wants since you’re working with brands that have already been proven on the market.
 Selling established ones can help position your business by creating an aura effect around your personally branded items and services